schitresh/system-design/website_designs/ecommerce_and_services/2_uber.md

 - Notify respective quad tree server to refresh driver's location every 15 seconds

 ### Storage
-- We need to store the driver Id (3 bytes) and customer Ids (8 bytes)
+- We need to store the driver id (3 bytes) and customer ids (8 bytes)
 - Assume that five customers subscribe to one driver
 - Storage requied: 500 K * 3 + 500 K * 5 * 8 = 21 MB
   - 500 K daily active drivers * 3 bytes for driver id